-The scope and the desired outcomes of the individual grant categories funded by QEMRF varies between grant types, and in conjunction with our mission statement, provides a number of key areas in which we measure the success of our QEMRF funded research.
+The scope and desired outcomes of the individual grant categories funded by QEMRF varies between grant types, and in conjunction with our mission statement, provides a number of key areas in which we measure the success of QEMRF funded research.

 While QEMRF advances excellent research we also see value in building research capacity within a group or hospital, and connecting this group to multi-site work that allows them to learn from systems and networks that are already available to Queensland Health and academic staff in public hospitals.
-Possible outcomes that QEMRF favour when evaluating grants include;
+Possible outcomes that QEMRF favour when evaluating grants include:

 - Academic excellence, resulting in publications

 - Dissemination of results through posters and presentations at national and international conferences

 - An increase in research infrastructure and participation within the Emergency Department

 - Improved networks between Academic Institutions and Public Hospitals

 - Better coordination of current research practices with the Emergency Department

 - Demonstrated translation of research results within and among public hospitals with the State or nationally

 - National and International collaboration in areas of interest